 The NASA Educator Resource Center (ERC) at Stennis Space Center announces professional development workshops for educators.
 K-12 teachers can receive CEUs for these free workshops.
 Home school educators are welcome, too!
 Topics include physical science, life science, biology, mathematics, technology, engineering and much more.
-Workshops are available for all grade levels and are held on-site at Stennis Space Center.
+Workshops are available for all grade levels and are held on-site at Stennis Space Center and INFINITY Science Center.

 How to Register For Free Workshops at Stennis Space Center